Dateline: Saturday, July 3rd, 2021.

-Importantly, please know that you must wear a face covering while in the public, interior spaces of the Inn where social distancing is challenging.
-This is also true at local businesses.
+Importantly, please know that if you are not vaccinated, you must wear a face covering while in the public, interior spaces of the Inn where social distancing is challenging.
 As such, please bring a face covering with you for your stay.

 SUMMARY OF WHO MAY STAY AT MAINE LODGING, REQUIREMENTS & LIMITATIONS